Eromanga, Queensland: Education

 Eromanga State School is a government primary (Early Childhood-6) school for boys and girls in Donald Street.
 Between 2010 and 2013, the school had 5 or 6 students enrolled with all students on an individual learning plan with one permanent teacher, a teacher aide (partly funded by the community) plus visiting teachers from other schools.
 In 2018, the school had an enrolment of 6 students with 2 teachers (1 full-time equivalent) and 3 non-teaching staff (1 full-time equivalent).

 There are no secondary schools in Eromanga or nearby.
 The options are distance education and boarding school.

 Amenities

 The Eromanga branch of the Queensland Country Women's Association has its rooms on the corner of Deacon and Donald Streets.

 Japanese popular culture

 In a linguistic coincidence, "eromanga" is a Japanese word for pornographic comics, also known as hentai.
 The Japanese "eromanga" derives from the English "erotic" and the Japanese "manga".
-As a result, the town of Eromanga has been referenced in Japanese pop culture including in the first episode of Volume 2 in the anime Ninja Nonsense, in episode 18 of Samurai Flamenco, and in the light novel/anime Eromanga Sensei.
+As a result, the town of Eromanga has been referenced in Japanese pop culture including in the first episode of Volume 2 in the anime Ninja Nonsense, in episode 18 of Samurai Flamenco, in the light novel/anime Eromanga Sensei and in episode 8 of Hanaori-san Still Wants to Fight in the Next Life.